 As with the previous study, this study suggests that exposure to a CEW does not significantly impair respiration.
 As in the previous study, pCO2 decreased and pO2 increased as a result of the exposure.
-There was no change in blood pH, changes in K lactate were small.
+There was no change in blood pH.
+There was no change in core temperature, changes in K and lactate were small.